buruzaemon/natto/README.md

     gem install natto

-This will automatically install the [ffi](http://rubygems.org/gems/ffi) rubygem, which natto uses to bind to the `mecab` library.
+This will automatically install the [ffi](http://rubygems.org/gems/ffi) rubygem, which natto uses to bind to the MeCab library.

 ## Installation on Windows
 However, if you are using a CRuby on Windows, then you will first need to install the [RubyInstaller Development Kit (DevKit)](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit), a MSYS/MinGW based toolkit that enables your Windows Ruby installation to build many of the native C/C++ extensions available, including ffi.